silentE3/groupCapstone/README.md

 There are three different functions that this application can perform:
 1. Generation: This function generates test survey data
 2. Grouping: This function performs grouping on survey data
-3. Verification: This function creates a report of the grouping results
+3. Reporting: This function creates a report of the grouping results

 Each of these functions are accessible from the CLI (Command Line Interface)